Immigrant·News

 Immigrant rights, appeals and protective measures

-ICE's Harlingen acting Field Office Director Matthew Ochoa credited the results to teamwork between agencies.
+ICE Harlingen Acting Field Office Director Matthew Ochoa praised the operation, saying the results "speak for themselves" and credited teamwork between partner agencies.
 ICE says it conducts immigration enforcement operations across the country every day.
-Anyone can report suspicious activity to ICE by calling 866-347-2423 or using the agency's online tip form.
+Anyone can report suspicious activity by calling 866-DHS-2-ICE (866-347-2423).

-What to Do If ICE Stops or Arrests You
+What to Do If ICE Comes to Your Door

-• Stay calm and do not run.
+• Stay silent.
 You have the right to remain silent.
-You do not have to answer questions about where you were born, how you entered the US, or your immigration status.
+Do not answer questions about your immigration status, where you were born, or how you entered the U.S. Politely say: "I am exercising my right to remain silent."

 Attorney's Advice on This Topic